-Written in 2016, expanded after a second independent visit in late 2018, and updated in early 2019 after local input, this is the most complete and up-to-date Afghanistan travel guide available online.
+Written in 2016, expanded after a second independent visit in late 2018, and updated in mid-2019 after local input, this is the most complete and up-to-date Afghanistan travel guide available online.
 Regularly updated based on the situation on the ground, and with input from local contacts.
 Brace yourself!

 Grab yourself a cup of tea (you’ll be drinking a lot of chai in Afghanistan), get comfortable, and prepare to read, ’cause this is a long one.
-Everything we learned during three weeks of independent backpacking in October 2016, and two weeks of independent backpacking in November 2018, is right here in our Afghanistan travel guide.
+Everything we learned during three weeks of independent travel in Afghanistan in October 2016, and two weeks of independent travel in Afghanistan in November 2018, is right here in our Afghanistan travel guide.

 - Before you go

 - Getting to Afghanistan